 This light comes on when either the SET/ACCEL or RESUME controls are pressed.
-It turns off when the speed control OFF control is pressed, the brake is applied or the ignition is turned to the OFF position.
+It turns off when the speed control OFF control is pressed, the brake is applied or the ignition is tur pressed, the brake is applied or the ignition is turned to the OFF position.

-Safety belt warning chime
+Safety belt warning chime Å

-Chimes to remind you to fasten your safety belts.
+Sounds to remind you to fasten your safety belts.